 Here's how to get started to plan your study abroad experience:

-The vast majority of study abroad opportunities are organized through the Office of International Programs.
-Start your planning by attending one of their "Study Abroad 101" programs and meeting with an OIP study abroad advisor.
+The vast majority of study abroad opportunities are organized through the Office of Global Education.
+Start your planning by attending one of their "Study Abroad 101" programs and meeting with a study abroad advisor.
+Semester/year abroad applications are due January 5 each year for the following academic year; summer abroad program applications are due in early February for the upcoming summer.

 Consult with IS Peer Advisors, Faculty, and Adminstrators

-IS majors and minors should also talk about their study abroad interests/plans with their academic advisor, and and the IS Program’s Director of Undergraduate Studies (Prof. Nakazato).
+Sophomore majors must discuss study abroad with their academic advisor (who must verify this conversation with OGE) during the Fall semester, before applying to OGE in early January.
 This is to ensure that you're aware of the opportunities and requirements that accompany study abroad.
 For example:

 - IS majors may count a maximum of two courses per semester, or four courses in a year, toward the major from a program abroad or at any non-BC school.